Although New Zealand is a fairly new country, our history is profound. And as New Zealanders, we’re all proud to preserve our culture.

 When investing in property, there’s a wealth of information you need to learn before making a decision.
 If you’re considering heritage buildings, the impact of its Heritage New Zealand classification demands a particularly detailed approach.

-While a classification can mean an increase of worth, it comes with its clauses – so it’s crucial for you to give this area thought and careful consideration.
+While heritage properties can have a higher value, investigating in one can mean additional responsibilities – so it’s crucial for you to give this area thought and careful consideration.

-This means knowing exactly how your building is affected by its classification, and if it’s something you’re willing to deal with in the long term.
+This means knowing exactly how your building is affected by its classification and any regulatory rules, and if it’s something you’re willing to deal with in the long term.

 When looking at heritage investment, consider the following important factors: